oracle/graal/docs/reference-manual/embedding/embed-languages.md

 By default, a `Value` lives as long as the corresponding `Context`.
 However, it may be desireable to change this default behavior and bind a value to a scope, such that when execution leaves the scope, the value is invalidated.
 An example for such a scope are guest-to-host callbacks, where a `Value` may be passed as a callback parameter.
-We have already seen above how this works with the default `HostAccess.EXPLICIT`:
+We have already seen above how passing callback parameters works with the default `HostAccess.EXPLICIT`:

 ```java
 public class Services {